aryans1319/Rectify/README.md

 ## 🚩 Agile methology and workflow:
 Agile methology was followed by implementation of sprint of 6 days in a week , continuous integration and development while hosting the app on Heroku.
-Customer view points and Teams as an inspiration was taken in mind to develop this project.
-Bugs were solved according to priority scale
 Priority scale : P5 (maximum) to P1 (Least)

 | Week | Task |  Remarks |